-Currently our customers use utilities for 30 days and then get a bill that is due 4 weeks later.
-Since you don’t know how much that bill is during the course of the month, sometimes the amount due comes as a real surprise.
+Currently our customers use utilities for 29 to 33 days and then get a bill that is due 4 weeks later.
+Since you don’t know how much that bill is during the month, sometimes the amount due comes as a real surprise.
 In addition, many customers also have to pay and maintain a deposit on their account.
 With PAG, the surprise and the deposit are both gone.
 Instead, you pay for your utilities just before you use them, just like you pay for gasoline, cable service, your cell phone, or groceries.

-Just like putting put gas in your car – with Pay As You Go, you pay for your electricity first, and then use it.
+Just like putting gas in your car – with Pay As You Go, you pay for your electricity first, and then use it.
 Customers create an initial credit on their account of at least $25.00 including unbilled charges at the time of setup.
-Lakeland Electric will provide electricity and other utilities as long as there is a credit balance in the account.
+Lakeland Electric will provide electricity and other utilities as long as there is a credit balance on the account.
 Customers can add funds to their account whenever they choose and for whatever amount they wish.
-Customers can also set up an automatic bank draft for their account that will periodically add funds based on your individual settings.
+Customers can also set up an automatic bank draft for their account that will periodically add funds based on their settings.

-The program is available to all customers on residential service rates, with the exception of medical essential accounts.
-By participating, customers become more careful with their usage of electricity and could end up saving money.
-But it requires the customers to pay attention to their account.
-Just like a car can run out of gas, your electricity account can run out of electricity.
+The program is available to all residential customers on the standard price plan, except for medically essential accounts.
+By participating, customers become more aware of their electricity usage and could end up saving money.
+However, it requires the customers to pay attention to their account.
+Just like a car which can run out of gas, your electricity account can run out of electricity.
 Customers who frequently rely on payment extensions or Delay Days may not want to participate in this program.

 Just contact us at 863-834-9535, no application is required to open or transfer an account.

 For existing customers with deposits on their account, the deposit funds will be applied to their account balance.
 Any remaining deposit funds in excess of the balance due will be credited to the customer’s account during the PAG setup process.